shakti230/Project2018/README.md

 ### Analysis 7 - Use a box plot graph to display the sepal and petal length and width
 I have used a box plot graph to display the sepal/petal length and width.
 All of the data from the describe function earlier used can be seen in this graphical output.
 Figure 14 shows this graph.

-Analysis 8 - Using the seaborn library display a scatter graph to find the relationship between each class (sepal and petal) Two scatter graphs clearly shows the relationship between the 3 classes for both petal and sepal in figure 15 & 16.
+### Analysis 8 - Using the seaborn library display a scatter graph to find the relationship between each class (sepal and petal)
+Two scatter graphs clearly shows the relationship between the 3 classes for both petal and sepal in figure 15 & 16.
+One class is linearly separable from the other 2; the latter are not linearly separable from each other.

 ### Analysis 9 - Plot a matrix to display the correlation between the attributes
 Figure 17 displays a correlation matrix.